 During the conference process, property owners must provide documentation which supports their opinion of the property’s value.
-For example, a recent appraisal, interior photos or photos supporting repairs/damages, insurance policies, current real estate listings, or any other sales information from their neighborhood.
+For example, a recent appraisal, interior photos or photos supporting repairs/damages, insurance policies, current real estate listings of comparable properties, or any other sales information from their neighborhood.
 Please refer to the Supporting Documentation list (PDF) for examples of what documentation is acceptable.
 To request a conference, please submit a Residential or Commercial Review Request Form.